Django’s UK Itinerary 1939 – Aged 29

 The Hot Club Quintet Tour of the UK

 Django & Stephane with the English composer, Michael Carr.
 London August, 1939.

 The earliest Django was likely to have met Beryl Davis was in 1939 when she was more probably 14.
-Dregni claims Davis was part of the 1938 UK tour by the Quintette but reviews I have read of those shows say Carola Merrild was the singer and compere.
+Dregni claims Davis was part of the 1938 UK Tour by the Quintette but reviews I have read of those shows say Carola Merrild was the Singer & Compere.
 There is a photo of Django and Stephane with Carola taken in the UK in 1938 which tends to confirm this.
-However, to confuse the issue, Delaunay implies that Beryl Davis was part of the UK tour that year (1938).
-So perhaps she just joined them for some of the concerts.
+However, to confuse the issue, Delaunay implies that Beryl Davis was part of the UK Tour that year (1938).
+So perhaps she just joined them for some of the Concerts.
 She definitely performed duly chaperoned with them in Paris in 1938.
-On at least one occasion, she was booed for singing in English.
-The Scandanavian Tour (see photo of them together backstage) was at the beginning of 1939 and Beryl performed with the Quintette a lot that year.
+On at least one occasion, she was booed for Singing in English.
+The Scandanavian Tour (see photo of them together Backstage) was at the beginning of 1939 and Beryl performed with the Quintette a lot that year.

-These performers tend to get very confused with the dates as they get older.
-Stephane Grappelli was particularly flexible with dates and memories.
-Bert Weedon once told me he performed with Django on a TV program from Alexander Palace in 1953.
-Obviously that was wrong and he is probably talking about the two “Stars in your Eyes” programs broadcast in 1948.
-I think Beryl Davis was the best singer Django recorded and probably performed with.
+These Performers tend to get very confused with the dates as they get older.
+Stephane Grappelli was particularly flexible with Dates & Memories.
+Bert Weedon once told me he performed with Django on a TV Program from Alexander Palace in 1953.
+Obviously that was wrong and he is probably talking about the 2 “Stars in your Eyes” Programs Broadcast in 1948.
+I think Beryl Davis was the best Singer Django recorded and probably performed with.
 He obviously liked her as no other singer lasted with him for more than 5 minutes. – Roger Baxter

 Talking about the “Boeuf sur le Toit” let me remind that this the very place where according to Yves Salgues in “La légende de Django”